Arrow Icon

 • Flat fees don’t reflect the ongoing nature of planning

-Flat fees will only be applicable to some clients, potentially those who aren’t even interested in paying for ongoing advice.
+Flat fees will only apply to some clients, potentially those who aren’t even interested in paying for ongoing advice.
 It’s great to serve these individuals, but those who want and need ongoing financial planning will fit better into another fee structure.
 This is because financial plans can quickly become outdated and circumstances constantly change.
 To best serve clients, financial professionals should be advising as situations change and proactively involving the client in the process.
 The flat fee structure doesn’t leave room for this kind of work.
-It could also potentially incentivize planners to spend as little time on a plan in order to maximize profitability.
+It could also potentially incentivize planners to spend less time on the plan to maximize profitability.

 6. Blended Fees for Financial Planning